 - 1. Contact a Commercial Driver License Office to schedule an appointment.
-You must have the following documents before you pay any fees: - A copy of your U.S. Department of Transportation Medical Examination form completed as prescribed under 49 CFR 391.43.
+You must have the following documents before you pay any fees:

+- A copy of your U.S. Department of Transportation Medical Examination form completed as prescribed under 49 CFR 391.43.
 OR the short form or "pocket card", the pocket card will be valid for 15 days from the date MVD receives it.
-If MVD does not receive the U.S. Department of Transportation physical by the end of the 15 days, your CDL will be cancelled or suspended. - Social Security Card - A valid CDL - Meet the requirements of the "Identification and Proof of Age" section.
-(See page 6) - 2.
-For transferring a CDL the fees are as follows:
+If MVD does not receive the U.S. Department of Transportation physical by the end of the 15 days, your CDL will be cancelled or suspended.

+- Social Security Card

+- A valid CDL

+- Meet the requirements of the "Identification and Proof of Age" section.
+(See page 6)

+- 2. For transferring a CDL the fees are as follows:

+- Class A license, no endorsements \$25.00

+- Class B license no endorsements \$25.00

+- Class C license \$12.50 (Class C must have a Passenger or Hazardous Materials Endorsement.)

-- Doubles/ Inple trailers endorsement \$10.00
+- Doubles/Triple trailers endorsement \$10.00

 - Tank endorsement \$10.00

 - Hazardous Materials endorsement \$10.00

 - Motorcycle endorsement

 \$ 7.00

 - School Bus endorsement

 \$ 0.00

 - Passenger endorsement \$10.00

 - Drivers with the Hazardous Materials (H or X endorsement), who have not previously applied to the Transportation Security Administration (TSA) for a Background Records Check (BRC) must successfully complete one within 90 days of issuance of your Arizona license.
 If the BRC is not completed, your CDL will be cancelled.
 To obtain your BRC you must:

 - Apply to renew CDL with HME at a designated CDL office.

 - Pass all appropriate written tests.

 - Receive 5-year CDL with HME, (HME is only valid for 90 days pending TSA approval letter)

-- Receive HME Background Check Authorization, form #96-0412,

-- Apply to TSA for BRC, - Upon approval notification, MVD will validate the HME for 5 years, and no return visit to a CDL office is required at this time. - Return to MVD if the HME approval letter is NOT received within 90 days. - The Background Records Check is good for 5 years from the date of completion.
+- Apply to TSA for BRC,

+- Upon approval notification, MVD will validate the HME for 5 years, and no return visit to a CDL office is required at this time.

+- Return to MVD if the HME approval letter is NOT received within 90 days. - The Background Records Check is good for 5 years from the date of completion.
 MVD will notify you 60 days before the expiration of the Background Records Check, not your license.
 In some instances the dates of expiration of the license and the BRC will not match. - 4.
 For existing CDL holders transferring an out-of-state CDL with an HME to Arizona, who have already applied to TSA for HME approval, the process will be as follows: - Apply to renew CDL with HME at a designated CDL office. - Pass all appropriate written tests. - Receive 5-year CDL with HME (HME is only valid for as long as indicated by the previous state), - If prior TSA approval for the HME can be verified, MVD will mail an HME renewal notice 60 days prior to your scheduled HME renewal date. - If unable to verify prior TSA approval, a CDL cancellation notice will be mailed.